 VI.
 Acknowledgments

-We would like to thank Naikoa Aguilar-Amuchastegui, Mona Wang, and David McLaughlin at the WWF for their support and input, particularly with the design of the project and encouraging the use of Maxent to model palm plantations.
+We would like to thank Dr. Naikoa Aguilar-Amuchastegui, Mona Wang, and David McLaughlin at the WWF for their support and input, particularly with the design of the project and encouraging the use of Maxent to model palm plantations.

 Additionally, we would like to thank Aakash Ahamed at NASA for proposing and piloting the project.